 Idiopathic retroperitoneal fibrosis (IRF) is a subtype of retroperitoneal fibrosis where no obvious cause is found.
 It includes a spectrum of diseases which are characterized by fibroinflammatory tissue encasing the abdominal aorta and the iliac arteries.
-This process may extend into the retroperitoneum often enveloping the surrounding structures e.g. ureters.
+This process may extend into the retroperitoneum often enveloping the adjacent structures e.g. ureters.

 Retroperitoneal fibrosis in general is an uncommon condition with an estimated incidence of about 1.38 cases per 100,000 people 1; of these ~70% cases are idiopathic.